MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

+## <a name="bidstrategytargetimpressionshare"></a>Bid Strategy TargetImpressionShare
+The target impression share for the ad position where you want your ads to appear.

+This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetImpressionShare*, and otherwise this field is ignored.

+For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

+**Add:** Required if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetImpressionShare*, and otherwise this field is ignored.
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+**Delete:** Read-only

 ## <a name="bidstrategytargetroas"></a>Bid Strategy TargetRoas
 The target return on ad spend (ROAS) that you want used by Microsoft Advertising to maximize conversions.

 The supported target ROAS values range from 0.01 (1 percent) to 1,000.00 (100,000 percent).

 This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetRoas*, and otherwise this field is ignored.

 For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

 **Add:** Required if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetRoas*, and otherwise this field is ignored.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

 ## <a name="bidstrategytype"></a>Bid Strategy Type
 The bid strategy type for how you want to manage your bids.
-A bid strategy type set at the [Ad Group](ad-group.md) or [Keyword](keyword.md) level will take precedence over the campaign level bid strategy type.

-The possible bid strategy type values are EnhancedCpc, ManualCpc, MaxClicks, MaxConversions, TargetCpa, and TargetRoas.
+The possible bid strategy type values are EnhancedCpc, ManualCpc, MaxClicks, MaxConversions, TargetCpa, TargetImpressionShare, and TargetRoas.
 For details about supported bid strategies per campaign type, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

 > [!IMPORTANT]
 > Starting in April 2021, you can only set the manual CPC bid strategy for audience campaigns.
 If you attempt to set manual CPC for any other campaign type, the request will be ignored without error and the bid strategy will be set to enhanced CPC.
 >
 > Also starting in April 2021, you cannot set any bid strategies for ad groups or keywords.
 Bid strategies can only be set at the campaign level.
 If you attempt to set bid strategies for ad groups or keywords, the request will be ignored without error.
 Ad groups and keywords will inherit their campaign's bid strategy.

-* EnhancedCpc - Use the enhanced CPC bid strategy type to set your ad group and keyword bids, and Microsoft Advertising will automatically adjust your bids in real time to increase your chances for a conversion.
-Your bid will go higher on searches that are more likely to convert and lower on searches less likely to convert (up or down, this change will be made after we apply any bid adjustments you have set).
-Over the long haul, though, we will try to make sure that your average CPC is not higher than your bid.
-If you haven't optimized your campaign yet, Enhanced CPC should reduce your cost per conversion and increase your total conversion count while respecting your current budget.
-Differing from the MaxClicks, MaxConversions, TargetCpa, and TargetRoas bid strategies, with the EnhancedCpc bid strategy, Microsoft Advertising will not actually change your stored ad group or keyword bid settings.
-You can continue to set new bids, and we will use the new values as a starting point next opportunity.
-* ManualCpc - Use the manual CPC bid strategy type if you will set your [Ad Group](ad-group.md) or [Keyword](keyword.md) bids, and Microsoft Advertising will use these bids every time.
-* MaxClicks - Defines an automated bidding strategy to maximize clicks given your maximum allowed budget.
-If you use this strategy type then you can also optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.
+If you use the "MaxClicks" bid strategy type, then you can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

-* MaxConversions - Defines an automated bidding strategy to maximize conversions given your maximum allowed budget.
-If you use this strategy type then you can also optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.
+If you use the "MaxConversions" bid strategy type, then you can optionally include the [Bid Strategy MaxConversions](#bidstrategymaxcpc) field.

-* TargetCpa - Defines an automated bidding strategy to maximize conversions at the target cost per acquisition (CPA).
-If you use this strategy type then you must also include the [Bid Strategy TargetCpa](#bidstrategytargetcpa) field.
+If you use the "TargetCpa" bid strategy type, then you must include the [Bid Strategy TargetCpa](#bidstrategytargetcpa) field.

+If you use the "TargetImpressionShare" bid strategy type, then you must include the [Bid Strategy TargetAdPosition](#bidstrategytargetadposition) and [Bid Strategy TargetImpressionShare](#bidstrategytargetimpressionshare) fields.
+You can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

-* TargetRoas - Defines an automated bidding strategy to maximize conversions at the target return on ad spend (ROAS).
-If you use this strategy type then you must also include the [Bid Strategy TargetRoas](#bidstrategytargetroas) field.
-You can also optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.
+If you use the "TargetRoas" bid strategy type, then you must include the [Bid Strategy TargetRoas](#bidstrategytargetroas) field.
+You can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

 > [!IMPORTANT]
 > For some bid strategy types your bid and ad rotation settings are ignored and conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) is required.
 For more information including supported locations, see [Let Microsoft Advertising manage your bids with bid strategies](https://help.ads.microsoft.com/#apex/3/en/56786/1).

 **Add:** Optional.
 The default value for Search and DynamicSearchAds campaigns is EnhancedCpc.
 The default bid strategy type for most Shopping campaigns is EnhancedCpc; however, the only supported bid strategy type for [smart shopping campaigns](../guides/smart-shopping-campaigns.md) is MaxConversionValue.
 The only supported value for Audience campaigns is ManualCpc.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
-If you update the bid strategy type, then any existing values in the [Bid Strategy MaxCpc](#bidstrategymaxcpc), [Bid Strategy TargetCpa](#bidstrategytargetcpa), and [Bid Strategy TargetRoas](#bidstrategytargetroas) fields will be deleted.
+If you update the bid strategy type, then any existing values in the [Bid Strategy MaxCpc](#bidstrategymaxcpc), [Bid Strategy TargetCpa](#bidstrategytargetcpa), [Bid Strategy TargetAdPosition](#bidstrategytargetadposition), [Bid Strategy TargetImpressionShare](#bidstrategytargetimpressionshare), and [Bid Strategy TargetRoas](#bidstrategytargetroas) fields will be deleted.
 **Delete:** Read-only

 ## <a name="budget"></a>Budget